 Best Train Board Books

 The Usbornetouchy-feely series of That’s not my… are my favorite.
 I never tire of reading them and could buy every single one.
-Kid love them not just for the touch and feel but for the colorful pictures of their favorite things.
-You can find one for whatever your child’s favorite thing is from princess and ponies to trucks, tractors and trains.
+Kids love them not just for the touch and feel but for the colorful pictures of their favorite things.
+You can find one for whatever your child’s favorite thing is from princesses and ponies to trucks, tractors, and trains.

 1, 2, 3 to the Zoo by Eric Carle

-It’s now a best of list without Eric Carle now is it?
+It’s not a best-of-list without Eric Carle now is it?
 While this is more about counting than trains, trains play a prominent role.
 An empty freight train picks up all the animals and you count on each page, while a smaller version follows along on the bottom.
 Note for parents who don’t like improvising or making up stories this book has no words.

 Trains Board Book by Byron Barton

-Barton’s simple graphics introduce children to vocabulary of trains, types, and what they do.
+Barton’s simple graphics introduce children to the vocabulary of trains, types, and what they do.
 The simple pictures will entertain toddlers.
-We have several including the construction one that have gone through several of the children.
+We have several including the construction one that has gone through several of the children.

 Inside Freight Train by Donald Crews